rvirding/erlog/README.md

 ets table.
 It should also be possible to work with mnesia tables, but this has not yet been done.

-If you want to use erlog with ets you need to load the erlog_ets module into erlog.
-To do that you call _erlog:load(PID,erlog_ets)_ or _E({load,erlog_ets})_.
-You can match on an ets table with _ets_match(TableId, Value)_.
+If you want to use Erlog with ets you need to load the erlog_ets module into Erlog.
+To do that you call `erlog:load(PID,erlog_ets)` or `E({load,erlog_ets})`.
+You can match on an ets table with `ets_match(TableId, Value)`.

 ## Including with rebar

-You can include erlog in your application with rebar, by adding it to the deps section of your rebar config file.
+You can include Erlog in your application with rebar, by adding it to the deps section of your rebar config file.

 ## Testing

-Erlog is tested to work with Erlang versions R14B02 - 17, the tests are quick-check properties, if you do not have quickcheck don't worry you can still use erlog, you just won't be able to run the properties.
+Erlog is tested to work with Erlang versions R14B02 - 17, the tests are both eunit tests and quick-check properties, if you do not have quickcheck don't worry you can still use Erlog, you just won't be able to run the properties.

 If you want to run the tests you will need to install quickcheck mini (Or the full quickcheck) you can do this with these commands: